KryptonPortugal/Krypton/Krypton/Content/Mathematics/Fundamental Mathematics/57 - Manifolds and cell complexes/An introduction to  smooth manifold theory via artificial neural networks.md

 ##### Remark
 Note that the length of the tangent vector is dependent on the definition of the metric.

 ## Geodesics

-Equipped with the notion distance between points we want to study the curves that describe the shortest path between points.
+Equipped with the notion of distance between points we want to study the curves that describe the shortest path between points.
 If the points are close enough, there is always a geodesic between them and this is unique.
 In local coordinates the geodesic $c(t)$ can be described by a system of nonlinear equations as